Urs Kalbitzer

 Publications

 (2023).
-30 years brings changes to the arthropod community of Kibale National Park, Uganda (paper accepted).
+30 years brings changes to the arthropod community of Kibale National Park, Uganda.
 Biotropica.

 (2023).
-Site fidelity and home range shifts in a leaf-eating primate (chapter in press).
+Site Fidelity and Home Range Shifts in a Leaf-Eating Primate.
 Movement Ecology of Afrotropical Forest Mammals.

 (2023).
-The Movement of Pathogen Carrying Flies at the Human–Wildlife Interface (accepted).
+The Movement of Pathogen Carrying Flies at the Human–Wildlife Interface.
 EcoHealth.

 (2022).
 Social media’s potential to promote conservation at the local level: an assessment in eleven primate range countries.
 Folia Primatologica.